CE-Programming/toolchain/examples/standalone/stopwatch/readme.md

 ### Stopwatch Demo

-This demo demonstrates using the hardware timers to implement a simple stopwatch displaying seconds with hundreths precision.
+This demo demonstrates using the hardware timers to implement a simple stopwatch displaying seconds with hundredths precision.

 ![Screenshot](screenshot.png)